On this page:

 The GM2317 and removed components.

-To make the device complete again, I attached a replacement handle on top of the cabinet.
+To make the device complete again, I dug up a replacement for the leather handle on top of the cabinet and attached it, as shown on the top picture.